TheCouponBureau-org/8112-validation-node/README.md

 The **tcb_endpoint** is the endpoint of the TCB backend.
 Get **access_token** from [access_token](#access_token) function.

 **retailer_email_domain** is the email domain of the retailer.
 It must be provided to validate the coupons using accelerator API.
+If you are using retailer API, you can skip this parameter (pass `null`).

-The function calculates the **discount**, makes necessary API calls to the **TCB backend**, and selects the best possible discount.
+The function calculates the **discount**, makes necessary API calls to the **TCB backend**, and selects the optimal possible discount.
 It returns:

 ### **Output Format:**